jazzsequence/Cat-Signal/readme.md

 ## Changelog

+**1.0.4**
+- Fixed open `<div>` tag
+- added an option to define where the alert appears
+- added link to test that the script is working

 **1.0.3**
-Removed `die` function that was making the page quit if no option was set.
+- Removed `die` function that was making the page quit if no option was set.
 Reported [here](http://wordpress.org/support/topic/not-working-on-my-site-3) and [here](http://wordpress.org/support/topic/indexphp-quits-after-wordpress-meta-tag).

 **1.0.2**
-Changed how the validation pulled the options
+- Changed how the validation pulled the options

 **1.0.1**
-added validation function
+- added validation function

 **1.0**
-Initial release.
+- Initial release.